MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 * Adaptability: User needs change over time, bots must adapt to meet these evolving requirements.
 Bot configuration allows users to reconfigure settings as their requirements change, ensuring the bot continues to provide value and relevance in the long term.

-When you're creating a bot for Teams, it’s important to make sure users have a smooth experience and provision control to personalize their bots in places like Teams.
-The ability to configure bots post-installation within Teams allows developers to fine-tune bot functionality according to user requirements even after deployment.
+When you're creating a bot for Teams, it’s important to make sure users have a smooth experience and provision control to personalize their bots.
+The ability to configure bots post-installation within Teams allows users to fine-tune bot functionality according to user requirements even after deployment.
 You can use methods from the Teams SDK to implement bot configuration features that enhance user engagement and productivity.

-The article explains how to use the Teams SDK method to implement the bot configuration feature, and provide some scenarios and best practices for using it.

 ## Enable bot configuration experience